Mindset Shifts for Fat Loss

 Before you even get started, you need to figure out the answers to these questions.
 Your “why” should be emotional.
 It should be something you feel deep inside and something bigger than looking good in a bathing suit.
 What emotions led you to want to change?
 You need those powerful whys to help get you back on track when you slip up.

 When I finally decided enough was enough, I was at an absolute low point.
 I’d gained back the weight I’d previously lost and more.
 I was stuck in a spiral of binge eating and food guilt.
 I felt out of control, hopeless and like ever finding freedom from food obsession was impossible.
-I felt terrible, self-conscious and uncomfortable at the gym, which was awful because I love being at the gym.
-My clothes felt tight and I just felt big and heavy.
+I felt terrible, self-conscious and uncomfortable at the gym, which was awful because I love training.
 I hated what I saw in the mirror and I hated myself for hating it because I didn’t want to be that person.